 Fixity Information

-Access Rights Information
+Access Rights Information.

 Note that the any Information Package may contain these objects, but there is no guarantee that they are complete from the point of view of the repository.
 Therefore, it would be sensible to add a method e.g.